easifem/base/src/submodules/Rank2Tensor/src/old data/MaterialJacobian/MdFiles/MaterialJacobian_Class.md

 ### Geting the values of `obj%C`

-We can get the size of `obj%C` using the operator called `.SIZE.` and we can deallocate the data using the routine called `obj%DeallocateData()`.
+We can get the size of `obj%C` using the operator called `.SIZE.` and we can deallocate the data using the routine called `obj%Deallocate()`.

 We can access the values using both subroutines and functions.